astre471/astre471.github.io/_pages/index.md

 ## Launch: Go / No Go Status

-### September 23 Launch: GO!
+### October 14 Launch: GO!

-The Sep 23 launch is GO FOR LAUNCH!
-See you on the field!
+The Saturday Oct 14 launch is a GO FOR LAUNCH!
+See you on [the field](https://goo.gl/maps/yjeWsc4JSsDdpZwLA) from 1pm - 5pm.

 ## Launches - 2023